-Here is the typology that we recommend you start with.
-It identifies 36 different corruption types in education, in six categories:
+Here is the typology that we recommend you use as the starting point of your analysis.
+From this you can remove the insignificant or irrelevant ones, or add others. start with.
+It identifies 36 different corruption types in education across six categories: